slyzowo/Baldr/README.md

 BOT_ID = "bot-id"
 ```

-Create a `.json` file called "config" and add
+Create a `.json` file called "config" and add this information
 ```
 {
   "testServer": "testing-server-id",